python/cpython/Doc/library/__main__.rst

 1. The ``__name__ == '__main__'`` statement
 2. The ``__main__.py`` file in Python packages

-Each of these mechanisms are related to Python modules; both how users interact with them as well as how they interact with each other.
+Each of these mechanisms are related to Python modules; how users interact with them and how they interact with each other.
 See section :ref:`tut-modules`.